Apresoline Powder for injection

 Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines and Apresoline may interfere with each other.
 These include:

-- Some medicines used to treat depression such as MAOIs and tricyclic antidepressants
+- some other medicines used to treat depression, such as tricyclic antidepressants

 These medicines may be affected by Apresoline or they may affect how well it works.
 You may need to take different amounts of your medicines or you may need to take different medicines.

-Your doctor and pharmacist have more information on medicines to be careful with or avoid while you are having Apresoline.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while you are receiving Apresoline.